Chart Color Schemes

 Bangalow ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Bangalow was found to have below average cultural diversity, with 82.1% of its population being citizens, 78.0% born in Australia, and 92.8% speaking English only at home.
-The predominant religion in Bangalow is Christianity, accounting for 29.3% of the population.
-However, Judaism is notably overrepresented with 0.8%, compared to the regional average of 0.6%.
+Bangalow was found to have below average cultural diversity, with 82.1% of its population being Australian citizens, 78.0% born in Australia, and 92.8% speaking English only at home.
+The predominant religion in Bangalow is Christianity, comprising 29.3% of the population.
+Notably, Judaism is overrepresented in Bangalow, making up 0.8% compared to 0.6% across the rest of NSW.

 Frequently Asked Questions - Diversity